judsonlmoore/judsonlmoore.com/_posts/2018-01-15-guinness-storehouse-dublin.markdown

 ---
-title: Visiting the Guinness Storehouse in Dublin.
-Tour and experience review.
+title: 			Visiting the Guinness Storehouse in Dublin
 date: 			2018-01-15 16:08:37 Z
-categories: Ireland
+categories: 	ireland
-tags: alcohol
-  - craft beer
-  - dublin
-  - Europe
-  - Museum
-  - tours
+tags: 			alcohol, craft beer, dublin, europe, museum, tours
 author: 		judsonlmoore
 comments: 		true
+description:	Learn about visiting The Guinness Storehouse in Dublin, the traditional home of the world’s most famous stout beer, Guinness.
+This 200+ year old city within a city is a major contributor to modern Irish history and to the island’s economy and world fame.
-excerpt: 'Learn about visiting The Guinness Storehouse in Dublin: the traditional home of the world’s most famous stout beer: Guinness.
-This 200+ year old city within a city is a major contributor to modern Irish history and to the island’s economy and world fame.'
+excerpt:		Learn about visiting The Guinness Storehouse in Dublin, the traditional home of the world’s most famous stout beer, Guinness.
+This 200+ year old city within a city is a major contributor to modern Irish history and to the island’s economy and world fame.
 layout: 		post
+image:			../assets/images/2018/01/guinness-storehouse-dublin-main-gate-jumping.jpg

 ---